il-hubspot/content-5/readme.md

 ![HubSpot](https://cdn2.hubspot.net/hubfs/327485/HubSpot%20Wordmark%20-%20Full%20Color.png "HubSpot")
-## Form 1
+## Form 2

-This form lets you add a fancy basic submission form.
-This form has background image control, text control, link control, form destination and menu options.
+This form lets you adds a basic minimalistic form with button.
+The form allows you to set background color, font color and action after pressing the button.
+Including redirecting and displaying a message.

-### Form 1 module demo can be visited here:
+### Form 2 module demo can be visited here:

-w.inboundlabs.co/form-1-and-content-2
+w.inboundlabs.co/feat6-form2

-### Form 1 module is FREE and is part of the Startup Framework FREE and PAID packages:
+### Form 2 module is FREE and is part of the Startup Framework FREE and PAID packages:

 https://marketplace.hubspot.com/products/inboundlabs/startup-framework-marketplace